 - Human Resources funds the salaries of domestic and overseas Foreign and Civil Service employees, Foreign Service Institute training programs, Bureau of Global Talent Management operating costs, and many of the State Department's diversity, equity, inclusion, and accessibility programs. - Overseas Programs funds operations and management costs at the State Department's overseas posts, along with diplomatic engagement and public diplomacy programs to advance U.S. national security and foreign policy interests. - Diplomatic Policy and Support funds the State Department's strategic and managerial units, such as the Office of the Secretary and the Bureaus of Administration, Budget and Planning, Information Resource Management, and Intelligence and Research, among others. - Security Programs serves as the primary funding source for the Worldwide Security Protection item of Diplomatic Programs, which funds the Bureau of Diplomatic Security and other bureaus implementing programs to protect the State Department's staff, property, and information.
-This category also funds the Special Presidential Envoy for Hostage Affairs, which is tasked with securing the freedom of U.S. national hostages and wrongful detainees abroad.
+Among other operating units, this category also funds the Special Presidential Envoy for Hostage Affairs, which is tasked with securing the freedom of U.S. nationals held hostage or wrongfully detained abroad.